-An additional factor influencing gender inequalities in caregiving is societal level norms regarding ‘who should provide care’, in particular how familialist values intersect with gender norms regarding caregiving within families.
-Research on care division among siblings and in-laws, indicates that gender norms may play a role as daughters and daughters-in-law are disproportionately more likely to provide care even in the presence of male siblings (Haberkern et al 2015; Batur et al, 2022).
+An additional factor influencing gender inequalities in caregiving are societal level norms regarding ‘who should provide care’, in particular how familialist values intersect with gender norms regarding caregiving within families.
+Research on care division among siblings and in-laws, indicates that gender norms may play a role as daughters and daughters-in-law are more likely to provide care even in the presence of male siblings (Haberkern et al 2015; Batur et al, 2022).
 This may arise from strong preferences for same-sex care, particularly personal care, with the gender care gap partially reflecting the longer life-expectancy of women (Haberkern et al 2015; Luppi and Nazio, 2019).
-Where cross-sex care takes place, this is often deemed more acceptable when provided by women – an argument that seems to borne out by the greater share of personal care that female carers carry out (Morgan et al 2016).
+Where cross-sex care takes place, this is often deemed more acceptable when provided by women – an argument that seems borne out by the greater share of personal care that female carers deliver (Morgan et al 2016).
 Not only are daughters more likely than sons to provide care, but they are also more likely to provide care to their mothers than to their fathers (Grigoryeva, 2017).
 Women also seem to be more impacted by expectations of reciprocity and filial duty in Western European societies and more likely to reduce their labour supply when care needs arise (Morgan et al 2016).
 In this latter case, this argument is intertwined with women’s relative weaker economic position in society, as mentioned above.

 Gender role attitudes and the division of unpaid work

-A substantive body of research studied gender role attitudes and their consequences for fertility and family formation (Goldscheider et al, 2013; Lappegard et al 2021), female and maternal labour market outcomes (Schober and Scott, 2012) and the division of domestic labour (Evertsson, 2014; Kan and Kolpashnikova, 2021).
-Findings from the latter two studies show that women with egalitarian attitudes tend to do less housework whereas men with more egalitarian views were more likely to increase their share in housework compared to traditional men.
+A substantive body of research has examined gender role attitudes and their consequences for fertility and family formation (Goldscheider et al, 2013; Lappegard et al 2021), female and maternal labour market outcomes (Schober and Scott, 2012) and the division of domestic labour (Evertsson, 2014; Kan and Kolpashnikova, 2021).
+Findings from the latter two studies show that women with egalitarian attitudes tend to do less housework and men with more egalitarian views were more likely to increase their share in housework compared to traditional men.
 Concomitantly, women with egalitarian gender views are more likely than inegalitarian women to perceive inequalities in the division of household labour as unfair (Davis and Greenstein, 2009).
 Studies that analysed the effect of gender ideologies on the provision of parental care to children report similar results.
-For instance, the stronger the man’s gender egalitarian ideology, the greater the gender equality in the division of housework and childcare (Evertsson, 2014).
+For instance, the stronger a man’s gender egalitarian ideology, the greater the gender equality in the division of housework and childcare (Evertsson, 2014).
 These and earlier studies reviewed by Davis and Greenstein (2009) suggest that egalitarian gender role attitudes contribute to a more equitable division of unpaid work such as housework and childcare.

 However, equally if not even more relevant than individual beliefs seem to be what others consider to be sanctioned behaviour, particularly for men (Thébaud and Pedulla, 2016).
 This has been interpreted as a clear indication of ‘doing gender’ (West and Zimmerman, 1987) as a factor explaining the engagement of men with such activities as informal care.
 For instance, normative approval of men’ unpaid work, especially by men, appears to be a key predictor for their participation in housework (Grünow and Bauer, 2014).